LeadRDRK/OpenBureau/docs/Protocol.md

         - The amount of values depends on how much body parts the user's avatar has.
     - After that is the minutes spent using that particular avatar (58)
     - The final value is user's medal, which is awarded if they have spent enough time using that avatar (none = 0, happy = 1, lucky = 2, lovely = 3).

-Thanks to [barra](https://barrarchiverio.7m.pl/) for providing the information here.

 ### VOICE_STATE
 Used to update the voice chat state.